nais/doc/docs/nais-application/README.md

 ### Exposes relevant application metrics

 The application should be instrumented using [Prometheus](https://prometheus.io/docs/instrumenting/clientlibs/), exposing the relevant application metrics.
-See the [metrics documentation](../observability/metrics.md) for more info.
+See the [metrics documentation](../observability/metrics.md) for more information.

 ### Writes structured logs to `stdout`